wein.plus

 Schiller Friedrich - Porträt und Vers vom Wirtemberger

 By ducal order, Schiller had to enter the Karlsschule military academy (Stuttgart) in 1773.
-In this institution, wine or rather the consumption of wine was prescribed for him, so to speak, on the basis of the school regulations.
-Duke Carl Eugen, as a great promoter of viticulture, had ordered that the pupils be given up to half a litre of wine a day with their meals, depending on their age.
-According to the doctors' advice, "the consumption of wine in the hot weather is good for the young people".
-In a letter of 29 August 1787 to his editor Christian G. Körner (1756-1831), Freirdich Schiller describes a celebration in honour of Johann W. von Goethe (1749-1832): "We ate heartily, and Goethe's health was drunk by me in Rhine wine ".
+Here, the school regulations ordered him to consume wine, so to speak.
+Duke Carl Eugen, a great patron of viticulture, had decreed that pupils were to be given up to half a litre of wine a day with their meals, depending on their age.
+According to the doctors' advice, "the consumption of wine in hot weather is good for young people".
+In a letter dated 29 August 1787 to his editor Christian G. Körner (1756-1831), Schiller describes a celebration in honour of Johann W. von Goethe (1749-1832): "We ate heartily, and Goethe's health was drunk by me in Rhine wine ".
 Goethe remarked to his secretary: "Schiller never drank much, he was moderate".

 Voices of our members